shubhamgptln/hotels-data-merge/README.md

 There is a DockerFile to containerize the application.
 Steps to run app container are as follows:-
 1. To build a container

    `docker build -t hotel-merge-app -f ./deployments/Dockerfile/ .`
+2. To run the container

+   `docker run -p 8090:8090 -i hotel-merge-app`